Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 If you run this, it will print "3".

 That's right, the data just change right under your nose.
 I was honestly scared when I ran that.

-Rust prevents crazy things like that from taking place.
+But Rust prevents crazy things like that from taking place!

-But on to big fish!
+And now on to bigger fish.

 # Structs